catenglaender/public-notes/ILIAS-development/2025/toolbar-actions-to-data-table/toolbar-actions-to-data-table.md

 As a future project we should examine which operations left inside the toolbar are page-/object-level actions and likely need a consistent place within the page header.

 Keeping the header in ILIAS uniform for working with data and working with bodies of content might hurt usability and prevent us from providing specialized interfaces for workflow steps with entirely different requirements.
-If we introduce specialized data view screens those might actually manage the location of Add New buttons, View Controls, Filters and so on and not the components itself.
+If we introduce specialized data view screens that display multiple tables and diagrams those might actually manage the location of Add New buttons, View Controls, Filters and so on and not the components itself.

 ### Controls around Tables